ipython/ipython-in-depth/Exercise-4/Exercise-4.md

 ## More information

-For more information about writing extensions, especially more substantial ones, see the [XKCD extension tutorial](http://jupyterlab.readthedocs.io/en/stable/developer/xkcd_extension_tutorial.html) in the JupyterLab documentation.jupyt
+For more information about writing extensions, especially more substantial ones, see the [XKCD extension tutorial](http://jupyterlab.readthedocs.io/en/stable/developer/xkcd_extension_tutorial.html) in the JupyterLab documentation.